Qualys Connector

 The asset was archived because it did not return in the connector's last sync.

-Tip: To learn more on how assets are archived and findings change status, see Status Update Mechanisms.
+Tip: To learn more about how assets are archived and findings change status, see Status Update Mechanisms.

 Findings Data Validation

-Objective: Ensure the number of findings in Qualys aligns with the number of findings in Tenable Exposure Management.
+Objective: Ensure the number of findings in Qualys matches the number of findings in Tenable Exposure Management.

 In Qualys: